nogibjj/PolarsStats_YCLiu/README.md

 [![Python application test with Github Actions](https://github.com/nogibjj/DETemplatePy/actions/workflows/main.yml/badge.svg)](https://github.com/nogibjj/DETemplatePy/actions/workflows/main.yml)

-## A simple library that generates descriptive stats on pandas DataFrame.
+## A simple library that generates descriptive stats using Polars.

+**Polars** is a library for structured data manipulation, with similar syntax to pandas but more optimized in speed.
-The statsYC tool contains the following functions to generate stats from pandas DataFrame:
+The statsYC tool contains the following functions to generate descriptive stats using Polars:

 1. **calMean**: returns the **mean** of a numeric column.
   <br> The function takes the following 2 inputs: